OSHAYE/curriculum2016/year1/units/unit9/README.md

-#Unit 9: JavaScript: Conditionals, Variables and Strings
+#Unit 9: JavaScript: Value Types, Operators, Variables, and Conditionals

-In this unit students are introduced to **Conditional Statements, Variables & Strings** through the course of making two games that ask the user to guess a certain word or number.
+In this unit students are introduced to ** Value Types, Operators, Variables, & Conditional Statements** through the course of making two games that ask the user to guess a certain word or number.
 <table>
 <tr>
 	<th>Topic</th>